afnog/afnog.github.io/sse/crypto/presentation.md

 Does this hash function meet our ideal properties?

-1. it is easy to compute the hash value for any given message
+1. easy to compute the hash value for any given message
-2. it is infeasible to find a message that has a given hash
+2. infeasible to find a message that has a given hash
-3. it is infeasible to modify a message without changing its hash
+3. infeasible to modify a message without changing its hash
-4. it is infeasible to find two different messages with the same hash
+4. infeasible to find two different messages with the same hash

 ---